DigitalZebra/react-native-caemitterlayer/README.md

 Whether or not the emitter is enabled.
 Defaults to `true`.

 #### `emitterConfig.layer.initialValues?: object`
-Configuration values which are applied to the `CAEmitterLayer` on mount and whenever the layer transitions from `enabled: false` -> `enabled: true`.
+Values which are applied to the `CAEmitterLayer` on mount and whenever the layer transitions from `enabled: false` -> `enabled: true`.
 This is useful for setting certain [`CAMediaTiming` properties](https://developer.apple.com/documentation/quartzcore/camediatiming) which should only be set once (e.g. `beginTime`).

 #### `emitterConfig.layer.emitterCells?: EmitterCellType[]`